zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Bootcamp is a co-designed experience between tutors and Bootcampers (first-year MPC students).
 Before each bootcamp begins, you'll have an initial meeting with the tutor.
 This meeting is a design workshop.
 During the workshop, you'll get to design the full course for the subject.
 The MPC provides you with materials to help, but you and the tutor are responsible for deciding on activities, schedules, and also for the final evaluation of the course.

 How will you learn the subjects?
-Dialogues with experts, experiential learning, and independent reading and writing.
-The mix is up to you.
+Dialogues, experiential learning, and independent reading and writing.
+The mix is co-designed between you and the tutor.

 Here are the main components of the Bootcamp:
 1. Core Dialogues
-2. Experiential Learning Days
+2. Experiential Learning
 3. Writer's Studio
-4. Bootcamp Learning Contracts
-5. MPCafé Performances
+4. MPCafé Performances

-The first step to success is showing up. <b>All components are mandatory for Bootcampers</b>
+The first step to success is showing up. <b>Bootcamp elements are mandatory, per your Bootcamp course contract designed with the tutor.</b>

 ###Core Dialogues
 Students have focused dialogues about the main ideas of the subject. <b>You must do your reading before these dialogues begin or you will be lost.</b> Occasionally there will be other days devoted to core ideas.
 These conversations are intense and cover a lot of material, so get a good night's sleep.

+###Experiential Learning
+Typically, Bootcamp courses include experiments, peformances, field trips, and other experiences that illustrate the ideas of the subject.
+For example, in psychology you may have to go out and sell products using persuasion techniques.
+Or perhaps we'll visit real biologist's lab during biology.
+We'll watch films and complete workshops.

+Experiential learning will sometimes take you outside the MPC.
+Come prepared with whatever you need that day (jacket, wallet, phone, etc.)

 ####Bootcamp Grades
 <b>Grading During Bootcamp</b>